Brockville police officer not guilty of assault

 “Anyone who’s had exposure to police and seeing police make sudden decisions to arrest someone who is uncooperative with the arrest procedure, knows that arrests are not pretty, to say the least, in those circumstances.
 They can be rough.
 They can involve manipulation of an arrestee’s body and a great deal of force is sometimes used to get a person under control and … persons who see only part of an arrest often take great objection at the way … a third party is being treated,” Brunet said.

-The judge noted that the Crown nor the expert evidence, proved the complainant suffered the fracture during the scuffle, given that man hit his shoulder on a wall through “his own volition after the incident.”
+The judge noted that either the Crown nor the expert evidence, proved the complainant suffered the fracture during the scuffle, given that man hit his shoulder on a wall through “his own volition after the incident.”

-“In other words, maybe it was caused my police actions, maybe not.
+“In other words, maybe it was caused by police actions, maybe not.
 That’s nowhere near the criminal beyond a reasonable doubt standard,” Brunet said.

 As for the assertion from the Crown there was bodily harm through scratches and cuts on his back, Brunet said they were not “trifling nor transient in nature,” but noted the complainant was actively “wrestling” shirtless with two officers who were wearing all their gear including Kevlar vests.